 - 1. No child labour

-- 2. No forced labou
+- 2. No forced labour

-- 3. Respectful work and inclusion
+- 3. Respectful working environment including diversity, equity and inclusion

-- 4. Working condition
+- 4. Working conditions are safe and hygienic

-- 5. Advancing to livi
+- 5. Advancing to living wages

-- 6. No bribery or co
+- 6. No bribery or corruption

-- 7. Fair working hou
+- 7. Fair working hours

-- 8. All employment
+- 8. All employment laws are followed

-- 9. Disclosure of ent
+- 9. Disclosure of entire supply chain

-- 10. Respect for free
+- 10. Respect for freedom of association and collective bargaining

-- 11. Reduce environr
+- 11. Reduce environmental impact

-- 12. Responsible sou
+- 12. Responsible sourcing raw materials and practices

-- 13. A valid business
+- 13. A valid business license and building permit must be held

 - 14. Implementation and proving compliance to the 14 Rules to Trade